75+ Most Popular Indian Christian Surnames, With Meanings

 17. Carneiro

-This surname means “sheep,” and is a common Portuguese and Galician surname.
+This surname means ‘ram,’ and is a common Portuguese and Galician occupational surname for a shepherd.
 It is also a toponymic surname from any of the various places called Carneiro in Portugal.

-This is a Portuguese surname meaning “rabbit” and is derived from the Latin element “cuniculus.”
-It was initially a nickname for someone who resembled a rabbit.
+This is a Portuguese surname meaning ‘rabbit.’
+It is derived from the Latin element cuniculus and was initially a nickname for someone who resembled a rabbit but later became an occupational name for a rabbit hunter or seller.
+In India, the surname is used by Konkani Catholics.

-It is a Portuguese and Galician name for “leather strap,” and is a surname formerly spelled as Correa.
+It is a Portuguese and Galician name for ‘leather strap,’ and is a surname formerly spelled as Correa.
+It was an occupational surname for those who worked with leather.

 This Indian Christian surname is from the common given name, David of Biblical origin.
-It is a figure of central importance in the Bible and means “beloved” in Hebrew.
+It refers to a figure of central importance in the Bible and means ‘beloved’ in Hebrew.

 D'Cunha, a popular Indian Christian surname

-It is a variant form of Mello and is derived from the Portuguese Melo.
+It is a variant form of Mello and is derived from the Portuguese Melo, meaning ‘blackbird.’
 It is likely a toponymic surname referring to someone who belonged to a place called Melle.

 This surname is a form of De Sa and a variant spelling of Saa.
 It is a toponymic Sephardic Jewish name referring to someone from several places named Saa, in northern Portugal and Galicia.

-It is a variant of Silva, which means “forest” in Spanish and Portuguese.
+It is a variant of Silva, which means ‘forest’ in Spanish and Portuguese.
+Besides India, the surname is also used in Portugal and Brazil.

-The form of De Souza refers to “of Sousa” in Portuguese.
+The form of De Souza refers to ‘of Sousa’ in Portuguese.
 It refers to the river Sousa that flows in northern Portugal.
-The surname also has its origin from Latin Saxa, meaning “stone” or “rock.”
+The surname also originates from Latin Saxa, meaning ‘stone’ or ‘rock,’ or Salsus, meaning ‘salty.’
+This surname’s variant, De Souza, is famously associated with Wilfred Anthony De Souza, three-time Chief Minister of Goa (5).

 Ferreira is a common surname among Goan Catholics and is of Portuguese origin.
-It is a toponymic surname for someone who inhabited a forge or iron ore mine.
+It comes from a word meaning ‘iron,’ making it a toponymic surname for someone who resided near a forge or iron ore mine.
+A famous Indian bearer of this name is Michael Ferreira, a three-time World Amateur Billiards Championship winner.

-It is derived from the given name, Geevarghese, used commonly by Malayalam-speaking Saint Thomas Christians.
-This is a Malayalam form of George, which means “farmer” in Greek.
+This last name comes from the given name, Geevarghese, which is commonly used by Malayalam-speaking Syrian Christians in Kerala.
+It is a Malayalam form of George, which means ‘farmer’ in Greek.
+Geevarghese Mar Gregorios was the first Indian to be named a Saint (6).

 protip_icon Trivia